HelloStudentWorld/market_reports/oneil_relative_strength_report_2025-08-21.md

 ### **Current Sector Leadership**

-The current market leadership is coming from the following sectors: **Silver, Innovation, Fintech Innovation**.
+The current market leadership is coming from the following sectors: **Silver, Innovation, Next Generation Internet**.

 The **Silver** sector (represented by **SLV**) is showing particularly strong relative strength with an RS rating of 74.0 and performance of 13.44% vs. the S&P 500.
 This sector is trading above its 10-day, 50-day, 200-day moving average(s).
 Investors should consider focusing on high RS stocks within these leading sectors for potential outperformance.